The 20 Best Highlights To See In Seoul

 Of the many skyscrapers found throughout the city, one is worth your attention more than any other!
 Lotte World Tower skyscraper may be one of the newest buildings poking above Korea’s skyline, but it’s by far the tallest in the country.
 Not only that, but it’s also the 6th tallest building in the world!

 Like any good city-sized scraper, Lotte World Towers houses everything you’d ever need!
-From high-class office spaces to luxury apartments and hotels, all the way to its own aquarium, art museum and even a whole shopping mall!
+From high-class office spaces to luxury apartments, all the way to its own aquarium and an art museum!
 And for the sake of another record, their cinema even has the world’s largest movie screen!

 If none of that catches your interest, then the view from the top certainly will!
 There are a handful of observation areas, known as Seoul Sky, which line the 117th to 123rd floors.
 And just another record to add to the list, the 118th floor has the world’s highest glass floor which switches from opaque to clear in a split second.
 Terrifying to say the least!